 Four Seasons of Fun

-Connecticut offers four seasons of fun, from summer days kayaking on Long Island Sound to hiking the trails ablaze with the colors of fall, or as some call it, Indian Summer.
-From cross-country skiing or winter ice fishing to celebrating spring at one of the many festivals that take place throughout the state.
+Connecticut offers four seasons of fun, from summer days kayaking on Long Island Sound to hiking the trails ablaze with the colors of fall – or as some call it, Indian Summer – to cross-country skiing and winter ice fishing, to celebrating spring at one of the many festivals that take place throughout the state.
 Whether you visit for a week or make it your base for exploring New England, Connecticut is so much more than a single destination.
 Attractions here are so close, you can easily travel from coastline to countryside in a few hours.

 History is alive and well in Connecticut.
 You’ll find living history everywhere you look – in grand houses such as the Lockwood-Mathews Mansion and architectural wonders like the Glass House.
 You’ll find it in the covered bridges of the Litchfield Hills or in river views while riding the vintage Essex Steam Train.
-Connecticut’s maritime legacy has an ongoing connection to the sea, including the 19th Century whaling ship Charles W. Morgan at Mystic Seaport and the first nuclear-powered submarine, the USS NAUTILUS.
+Connecticut’s maritime legacy is ongoing, and includes attractions such as the 19th Century whaling ship Charles W. Morgan at Mystic Seaport and the first nuclear-powered submarine, the USS NAUTILUS.

 Nature and Culture